robtweed/ewd-qoper8/guide.md

 q.start();
 ```
 This example will start ewd-qoper8, and when it has started and ready, it will start Express, listening on port 8080.
 It also sets the worker module file to be the express-module.js file
-that you’ll also find in the /tests folder.
+that you'll also find in the /tests folder.

 The example worker module is pretty simple, just echoing back the incoming message and adding a few properties of its own:
 ```javascript